neorning97/Master-s-thesis/scripts/3D_properties/alluvial/README.md

 t(2;10) only appears in C1, not in T1.
 Plotting T1 for t(2;10) coordinates
-would show the unaffected genome at those positions, which would be misleading — so T1 is excluded.
-This is controlled by the `WJCT_ONLY_CONDITIONS` CONFIG setting.
+would show the unaffected genome at those positions, which would be misleading, so T1 is excluded.
+This is controlled by the `WT_C1_ONLY` setting in the CONFIG section.

 Segments that appear in both the T1 and C1 BED files (e.g. the shared t(3;17) and t(6;19) regions) are only plotted once.